wd5gnr/1802UNO/readme.md

 In addition, the LEDs don't "bink" because they are 7 segment.
 What you will see is for a high you will see 00/F0 for a low you will see 00/0F and when the nubmer is correct you will see it blink between 00 and the number.

-Once the game is over and it shows you the # of guesses you made, you'll have to press RESET for a new game.
+Once the game is over and it shows you the # of guesses you made, you'll have to press RESET and run for a new game.

 Note the code required a little patching to move the data out of ROM.